-NightRider bus services are SMRT’s overnight bus routes, which operate after midnight on Fridays, Saturdays and eves of Public Holidays.
-These services provide bus connections between the city and major housing estates during the after-hours where normal bus services and the MRT do not operate.
+NightRider bus services were SMRT’s overnight bus routes, which operated after midnight on Fridays, Saturdays and eves of Public Holidays.
+These services provide bus connections between the City and major housing estates during the after-hours, when normal bus services and the MRT do not operate.

-On 10 March 2000, Trans-Island Bus Services (TIBS), the predecessor of SMRT Buses, introduced its first overnight bus route, NightRider NR1 from Marina Center to Yishun New Town.
-Shortly after introduction, it was converted to a bidirectional service, operating as Yishun – Marina Center (Loop).
+The first NightRider service was NightRider NR1, which was introduced on 10 March 2000 by Trans-Island Bus Services (TIBS), the predecessor of SMRT Buses.
+Running from Marina Center to Yishun New Town, it was converted to a bidirectional service shortly after introduction, operating as Yishun – Marina Center (Loop).

-The success of its first overnight route led TIBS to introduce many more overnight routes, many of which had insufficient demand to sustain operations and were withdrawn, or had deleted sectors taken over by other NR services.
-Here is a list of surviving NightRider services only:
+The success of its first overnight route led TIBS to introduce many more overnight routes, many of which had insufficient demand to sustain operations and subsequently withdrawn or had deleted sectors taken over by other NR services.
+As of 2020, there were 6 NightRider routes left.

 |NightRider NR1||Resorts World Sentosa → Toa Payoh / Ang Mo Kio / Yishun